 Founder, Ethiopian Yellow Pages

 Mama Tutu was born in Ethiopia and came to the United States as a young adult to attend university in Louisiana.
-After graduating, she moved to Washington, DC, and created the Ethiopian Yellow Pages, a central hub of resources and information for the region’s large Ethiopian community.
-Her background in business management and immigrant inclusion is integral to her role on the Board.
+After graduating, she moved to Washington, DC and created the Ethiopian Yellow Pages, a central hub of resources and information for the region’s large Ethiopian community.
+Her background in business management and immigrant inclusion is integral to her role on the Board, where she serves as a member of the Governance & Nominating Committee.
 Mama Tutu also helped establish the Carlos Rosario School’s new partnership with CTTI, a counterpart school in Addis Ababa, Ethiopia that prepares students for careers in the tourism and hospitality sectors.
 This partnership is a primary element of the District’s sister city agreement with Addis Ababa.